Chapter 1

 Except as provided in this section, no person may engage in any activity covered by the stop work order while the stop work order is in effect.

-(2) With the written approval of the City Manager or the department head with responsibility for administration of the code provision or permit, any person may undertake work that is necessary to avoid a threat or hazard to persons or property that would result if work is left unfinished.
+(2) With the written approval of the City official, any person may undertake work that is necessary to avoid a threat or hazard to persons or property that would result if work is left unfinished.

-(3) If an appeal is filed with the City Manager, the work may continue if a bond is provided in a sufficient amount to pay for the removal of any work and the return of the property to its previous condition and the City Manager determines that continuation of the work will not result in irreparable harm.
-If the stop work order is upheld by the City Manager and City Council as provided in Section 1.330, all work performed under this subsection shall be removed by appellant within 15 days of the final decision by the City on the appeal except as otherwise permitted in writing by the City Manager.
+(3) If an appeal is filed with the City Manager pursuant to Section 8.045 for a decision made by the Building Official, or with the Hearings Officer pursuant to the administrative appeals process in Section 1.400 et seq. for a decision made by all other City officials, the work may continue if a bond is provided in a sufficient amount to pay for the removal of any work and the return of the property to its previous condition and the City official determines that continuation of the work will not result in irreparable harm.
+If the stop work order is upheld pursuant to the administrative appeals process, all work performed under this subsection shall be removed by appellant within 15 days of the final decision by the Hearings Officer, except as otherwise permitted in writing by the Hearings Officer.

 (4) When an emergency condition exists, a City official may issue a stop work order orally.
 An emergency condition exists at any time when continuing the work would have an irreversible effect.
 A written notice confirming the oral stop work order must then be issued, posted and mailed within 24 hours.